 4. Dancing board wheels

 Bigger, heavier wheels such as the Orangatang 4President are great for performing flatland tricks, as they can roll for a very long time on a single push.

-Your choice of durometer also depends on your personal mix of dancing, freestyle and sliding maneuvers.
+Your choice of durometer also depends on your personal mix of dancing, freestyle, and sliding maneuvers.
 If you mostly do flatland tricks, go for wheels on the softer side (e.g. 80A) for high grip and stability.

-If on the other hand, you like to slide during your dancing sessions, you may pick wheels with higher durometer, e.g. 86A, which will make it easier for you to break into slides on a really large dancing longboard.
+If on the other hand, you like to slide during your dancing sessions, you may pick wheels with a higher durometer, e.g. 86A, which will make it easier for you to break into slides on a really large dancing longboard.

 Depending on your deck’s wheel clearance, smaller wheels may also be a better choice if you plan to perform really deep carves while dancing, in order to avoid wheelbite.